-With 20 staff, expected to increase to 22, we are a small entity, reliant on our people being skilled, multi-functional and adaptable.
+Although growing to meet workload demands, we remain a small entity with 25-30 staff.
+We rely on our people being skilled, multi-functional and adaptable.
 We have formal good employer and personnel policies and a commitment to equal employment opportunities.
 We do not tolerate harassment or discrimination of any type.
 Our measures are summarised in Table 6.